Fresh seared scallops coated in a light, creamy lemon and herb sauce is absolute perfection! Delicious, easy to make and it comes together in one pan!

 How to make Creamy Lemon Herb Scallops

-To start, salt and pepper the scallops on both sides.
+1. Cook the scallops.
+For the seared scallops, salt and pepper the scallops on both sides.
 You will need to cook the scallops in batches so as not to overcrowd the pan.
 In a frying pan, heat 2 tablespoons oil on medium-high heat.
 Add the scallops and cook on each side for about 2 minutes.
 (Depending on your scallop size, you will need to adjust your cooking time accordingly.
 I used U15 count scallops).
 Remove scallops and set aside.

-You may also like:
+You may also like date night meal ideas:

 Parmesan Risotto